jreisinger/hugo/content/about.md

 title: "About"
 ---

-I am interested in universal machines for information storage and manipulation - īnstrūmenta computatorium.
-How do they work and how to make them useful.
-I dabble in the fields of systems administration, SRE, DevOps, security and programming.
+I am interested in universal machines that manipulate information under the control of a changeable program.
+How do they work (especially the changeable programs) and how to make them useful.
+I dabble in the fields of systems administration (SRE, DevOps) and programming.
 Among other things.
 Buy me [stuff](https://amzn.com/w/23WE353M6O53S) if you want to make me happy :-).
 I take [photos](https://www.flickr.com/photos/jozrei) from time to time.